 Back in Windows 8 or 8.1, Windows Defender was not that effective, and thus viruses easily creep into your system.
-This forces users to download/install third-party antivirus software into their devices.
-It’s not like that we are totally against using external security apps.
+This forces users to download/install third-party antivirus software on their devices.
+It’s not like we are totally against using external security apps.
 If you are willing to buy premium antivirus software, they are totally worth it.

-However, when it comes to free security apps, all they are going to do is to consume system resources and thus make your computer run slow or hang in between basic operations.
-So, instead of using free apps, you can always rely on Windows Security that knows what is in users’ best interests.
+However, when it comes to free security apps, all they are going to do is consume system resources and thus make your computer run slow or hang in between basic operations.
+So, instead of using free apps, you can always rely on Windows Security which knows what is in users’ best interests.

 Windows Security – Detailed Description

 Let’s have a look at what Windows Security can do, download/install updates, and related settings in detail –

 When it comes to Windows Security, Virus & threat protection is the most prominent feature.
 Well, this is because of its numerous features inside and its ability to deal with threats online and offline.

 If you want to learn about its scan options or how to perform them on your computer, click the link provided below.

 This tutorial is more focused on all other features that Windows Defender possesses.
 Let’s explore them one by one –